marqo-ai/marqo/examples/ImageSearchGuide/ImageSearchGuide.md

 mq.create_index(index_name, **settings)
 ```
-__Note__: We __MUST__ set `"treat_urls_and_pointers_as_imges": True` to enable the multi-modal search feature.
-As for the model, we need to
+__Note__: To accomplish this multi-modal search task, we __MUST__ set `"treat_urls_and_pointers_as_imges": True` to enable the multi-modal search feature.
+As for the `model`, we need to
-select a model from CLIP families to
+select a model from [__CLIP families__](https://docs.marqo.ai/0.0.10/Models-Reference/dense_retrieval/) (`"ViT-L/14"` in this case).

+### Add images into index
 Now, we need to add the images to the created index, which is a little tricky.
+Marqo is running in the docker, so it will not be able to access
+the local images.
+One solution is to upload all the images to Github and access them through urls.
+This is OK in this case as we only have 5 images.
+However, if we think,
+are you really going to upload and download 1 million images for a larger dataset?
+I guess the answer is NO, so here is the solution.

+### Conduct searching
 Finally, we can do the search and see the returned the results: